rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 = 3.6.4 =
 * Fix: Plugin was not working properly with broken Media metadata.
 It now handles it properly.
-* Info: If you want to give me a bit of motivation, write a review on https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post.

 = 3.6.2 =
 * Fix: When over 1 GO, was displaying a lower size value.
 * Fix: Counting wasn't exact with a Filesystem scan.
 * Info: Please read the previous changelog as it didn't appear in WP for some reason.
 * Add: Check Posts also look for the Media ID in the classes (more secure).
-* Info: If you want to give me a bit of motivation, write a review on https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post.

 = 3.6.0 =
 * Add: Now the Media can be recovered!
 You can remove your Media through the plugin, make sure they are not in use (by testing your website thoroughly) and later delete them definitely from the trash.
 I think you will find it awesome.